enzo-project/enzo-dev/doc/manual/source/reference/HierarchyFile.rst

 We are transitioning to an HDF5-formatted hierarchy file.
-This is an improvement because reading a large (many thousand grid) ASCII hierarchy file take a long time.
-[Other improvements?]
+This is an improvement because reading a large (many thousand grid) ASCII hierarchy file take a long time, and be a possible cause of precision errors in deep hierarchies.

 The structure of the file: